AlmondHalo/cse15l-lab-reports/lab-report-2-week-3.md

 ***Bug 2 fix:***
 ![](Bug_1.2.jpg)

-Fix discriptioniscription: This fix checks after the final end parenthesis to see if their is another possible link.
+Fix discription: This fix checks after the final end parenthesis to see if their is another possible link.
 If not and the characters which make up the syntax for the link aren't found then the while loop breaks, ending the program, and returning the array as is.

 ### **Bug 3**